 d.
 Grade.
-The final finished surface of the pavement shall be surveyed to verify that the grade elevations and cross-sections shown on the plans do not deviate more than 1/2 inch (12 mm) vertically or 0.1 feet (30 mm) laterally.
+The final finished surface of the pavement shall be surveyed to verify that the grade elevations and cross-sections shown on the plans do not deviate more than 1/2 inch (12 mm) vertically.

-Cross-sections of the pavement shall be taken at a minimum 50-foot longitudinal spacing, at all longitudinal grade breaks, and at start and end of each lane placed.
-Minimum cross-section grade points shall include grade at centerline, $\pm 10$ feet of centerline, and edge of runway and taxiway pavements.
+Cross-sections of the pavement shall be taken at a minimum 50-foot longitudinal spacing and at all longitudinal grade breaks, and at start and end of each lane placed.
+Minimum cross-section grade points shall include grade at centerline, every 25 feet transverse, and edge of runway pavement.